 Some scientists write literary fiction books in their spare time.
 If these books contain scientific knowledge, literary fiction becomes a mechanism of knowledge transfer.
-When this is the case, in the framework of the distinction of formal versus informal knowledge transfer, we conceptualize literary fiction as non-formal knowledge transfer.
-We model knowledge transfer as a function of the type of scientist (academic or non-academic) and the field of science.
-Academic scientists are those employed in academia and public research centers whereas non-academic scientists are those employed in other sectors with a scientific background.
+In this case, we could conceptualize literary fiction as non-formal knowledge transfer.
+We model knowledge transfer via literary fiction as a function of the type of scientist (academic or non-academic) and his/her scientific field.
+Academic scientists are those employed in academia and public research organizations whereas non-academic scientists are those with a scientific background employed in other sectors.
 We also distinguish between direct knowledge transfer (the book includes the scientist's research topics), indirect knowledge transfer (scientific authors talk about their research with cultural agents) and reverse knowledge transfer (cultural agents give scientists ideas for future research).
+Through mixed-methods research and a sample from Spain, we find that scientific authorship accounts for a considerable percentage of all literary fiction authorship.
+Academic scientists do not transfer knowledge directly so often as non-academic scientists, but the former engage into indirect and reverse transfer knowledge more often than the latter.
+Scientists from History and Philosophy stand out in direct knowledge transfer.
+We draw propositions about the role of the academic logic and scientific field on knowledge transfer via literary fiction.
+We advance some tentative conclusions regarding the consideration of scientific authorship of literary fiction as a valuable knowledge transfer mechanism.

 Joaquín M. Azagra-Caro, Anabel Fernández-Mesa, Nicolás Robinson-García